Rent safe and private dog parks hosted by locals

 Here are the two main types of muzzles:

-Basket muzzles: These are the most common, and most people agree they are the most humane.
+These are the most common, and most people agree they are the most humane.
 Though the bars of a basket muzzle may look threatening, this type of muzzle is generally the most comfortable for dogs, because it allows them to open their mouth to eat, drink water, or pant.
 These, not soft muzzles, are the type of dog muzzles that allow drinking.
 You can also slip treats through the bars to aid with training.
-In most cases, you will want to opt for a basket muzzle.

-Soft muzzles: Soft muzzles are usually made from fabric like mesh or nylon.
-A soft muzzle wraps around your dog’s mouth, holding the mouth completely closed.
-As you can imagine, this type of muzzle is a lot less comfortable for the dog, and has the potential to be dangerous because it prevents your dog from panting, which is a necessary behavior to keep your dog’s body from overheating.
-For this reason, you should only use a soft muzzle for a very short period of time, and never in hot weather.
+As you can imagine, this type of muzzle is a lot less comfortable for the dog—and they have the potential to be dangerous by preventing your dog from panting, which is a necessary behavior to keep their body from overheating.
+For this reason, you should only use a soft muzzle for a very short period of time and never in hot weather.
 Soft muzzles also prevent dogs from barking, drinking or eating.
 This also makes it difficult to use treats for muzzle training.
 In general, soft muzzles are not as desirable a choice as basket muzzles.
 They are much more restrictive, less comfortable, and more dangerous.
-Opt for a basket muzzle if at all possible.

 golden retriever in muzzle